Freedom of movement in the EU

 You can read more about residence rights of EEA citizens.

-Free movement does not always apply to EU, EEA or Swiss nationals and their families, when they are living in their own country of nationality.
+Free movement does not generally apply to EU, EEA or Swiss nationals, when they are living in their own country of nationality.
 This means that family members of EU, EEA or Swiss nationals may have stronger residence rights in a particular country than a family member of a national of that country.

 If you are an EU, EEA or Swiss national and you plan to move to Ireland with your non-EU/EEA or Swiss family, you should check if they need a visa to enter Ireland.
 They can only apply for residence from within the State.
 The application process for a visa and for residence depends on the relationship between you and your family member.